DataKinds/datakinds.github.io/_posts/2018-04-19-a-charming-proposal.md

 ---
 _**A Lisp Philosophy**: [All code is data and all data is code.](http://wiki.c2.com/?DataAndCodeAreTheSameThing)_

 From this, we can deduce a few things.
 Most code interacts with data through subroutines of some sort, taking in arguments or a global state, then subsequently returning a value or modifying a state.
 These arguments, values, and states are the data manipulated in the program.
-Data is traditionally restricted to values such as numbers or strings, but using the definition mentioned above; data can be extended to including code itself as well.
+Data is traditionally restricted to values such as numbers or strings, but using the definition mentioned above; data can be extended to include code itself as well.

 What are the effects of extending the definition of data like this?
 Consider this little program, written in [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation):
 ```